-- 63 Board has also clarified in the said circular that " if the ultimate owner enters into a contract for construction of a residential complex with a promoter / builder / developer, who himself provides service of design, planning and construction; and after such construction the ultimate owner receives such property for his personal use, then such activity would not be subjected to service tax, because this case would fall under the exclusion provided in the definition of 'residential complex."
+- Board has also clarified in the said circular that " if the ultimate owner enters into a contract for construction of a residential complex with a promoter / builder / developer, who himself provides service of design, planning and construction; and after such construction the ultimate owner receives such property for his personal use, then such activity would not be subjected to service tax, because this case would fall under the exclusion provided in the definition of 'residential complex."
 Exclusion clause would apply to the "complex as a whole" and not to individual residential units.
 In other words, if the entire residential complex is meant for use by one person then it gets excluded from the definition of "residential complex".
-For example, if 'BHEL' gets their residential colony (having more than 12 units) for their employees constructed from a builder or income Tax Department gets their residential colony constructed from a builder, then such construction would not attract service tax.
-However, this exclusion does not apply to individual residential units as in the instant case.
+For example, if 'BHEL' gets their residential colony (having more than 12 units) for their employees constructed from a builder or Income Tax Department gets their residential colony constructed from a bullder, then such construction would not attract service tax.
+However, this exclusion does not apply to individual residential units as in the Instant case.
 In other words, if a builder constructs residential complex and sells the residential units to number of individuals under "two agreement system" viz., sale deed and construction agreement as in the instant cases, then, even though such individual unit is for personal use of that customer, still the service tax is liable to be paid.
 As stated above, "entire complex as a whole" meant for use by one person is under 'exclusion' clause and not the 'individual residential unit'.
 Secondly, each "construction agreement" with the customer is a "works contract" independent of the agreement entered, with another customer.
 Therefore, the contentions of he appellants on this count cannot be agreed. - 6.4.
-Further, the appellants are also not covered under of Notification No.24/2010 ST dt.22.6.2010 read with Notification No.36/2010 ST dt.01.7.2010, for exemption of service tax on advance payments made since the said two Notifications are issued by the Board for eight New Services and carrying out amendments to the existing services effective from 01.07.2010 and therefore, they are prospective amendments to be complied with effect from 01.07.2010 i.e., the advances made prior to 01.07.2010 are not taxable in respect of the taxable services mentioned in the Notification No.36/2010-ST dt.01.07.2010 rendered from 01.07.2010 since the said taxable services are effective only from inversed stability and period outloary 2000 to becomber 2000, which is much earlier than 01.07.2030.
+Further, the appellants are also not covered under of Notification No.24/2010 ST dt.22.6.2010 read with Notification No.36/2010 ST dt.01.7.2010, for exemption of service tax on advance payments made since the said two Notifications are issued by the Board for eight New Services and carrying out amendments to the existing services effective from 01.07.2010 and therefore, they are prospective amendments to be complied with effect from 01.07.2010 i.e., the advances made prior to 01.07.2010 are not taxable in respect of the taxable services mentioned in the Notification No.36/2010-ST dt.01.07.2010 rendered from 01.07.2010 since the said taxable services are effective only from 01.07.2010 on account of the provisions of the Finance Act,2010, whereas in the instant case issue involved was for the period January 2009 to December 2009, which is much earlier than 01.07.2010.

-Moreover, this aspect has been clarified by the Board vide its letter D.O.F.No.334/3/2010 - TRU dt.01.07.2010.
+dt.U1.U1.2U1U.
 In this context I draw attention to the Hon'ble Punjab & Haryana High Court's decision in the case of G.S.
 Promoters Vs. Union of India reported in 2011 (21) STR 10 (P & H), wherein the Hon'ble High Court has held as under: